 And now, fewer of those family members are encouraging the younger generation to follow suit.

 Many others have similar feelings to the ones I’m about to express, but I’ll use myself as an example.
-I have a daughter in military school right now, who is super-excited to follow in the footsteps of her father, her mother, both grandfathers, at least two great-grandfathers, and several uncles and cousins who served in the Army.
-“The family business.”
+I have a daughter in military school right now, who is super-excited to follow in the footsteps of her father, her mother, both grandfathers, at least two great-grandfathers, and several uncles and cousins who served in the Army, AKA “The family business.”
 I’m proud of her for it.
-But if she were 8 right now instead of 18, I would not be nudging her towards military service.
-In fact I am actively discouraging my younger daughter from joining.
+But if she were 8 right now instead of 18, I would not be nudging her toward military service.
+In fact, I am actively discouraging my younger daughter from joining.
 The Army of today is not the Army I joined more than 2 decades years ago.
 The Army has been good to me and I’m grateful.
 But I no longer want to serve in today’s Army, and I don’t think it’s a good fit for my own children at this time.

 The main cause of the sudden drop in retention is that people like me are seeing what’s happening and are voluntarily leaving.
 Some may say “good riddance.”
 But is it really necessary to jeopardize national security by advancing policies that do little good for the nation as a whole?
 Was the debacle in Afghanistan good for America?
 Was inflicting the deeply-racist “anti-racist” policies and woke agenda upon the military a long-term overall good?
 Is making the entire service take a COVID vaccine that is both highly controversial and highly ineffective really worth the increasing holes in the formation?